eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 First of all, follow the :ref:`installation_manual_linux` on this documentation to install Fast DDS Monitor.

-Fast DDS is installed by default in the ROS 2 Jazzy release.
+Fast DDS is installed by default in the ROS 2 Jazzy release, with Statistics Module enabled.
-Still, to be able to monitor the activity of ROS 2 nodes, Fast DDS needs to be compiled with Statistics Module enabled.

 Installation from sources
 -------------------------